dashkite/joy/docs/reference/function/spread.md

 # spread

-_Function_

-Returns a function that accepts an array of arguments and passes them to the given function.
+_Function_ &bull; Returns a function that accepts an array of arguments and passes them to the given function.

 <pre><code>spread function &rarr; function</code></pre>
 <br>